raccoons-co/abstract-protobuf-plugin/README.md

 code generator, the programmer must extend `AbstractCodeGenerator`class and implement the method `generate(...)` which returns an instance of `CodeGeneratorResponse.File`.

+To limit the scope of protocol message types to which concrete generator will be applied, the programmer should to override `precondition()` method to return required predicates.

 ``` Java
 final class ExtraMessageInterface extends AbstractCodeGenerator {